CDC Pulls ‘Unusual’ Guidance On Anti-Malarial Drug Touted By Donald Trump For Coronavirus

-The Centers for Disease Control and Prevention pulled guidance advising doctors on how to prescribe the anti-malarial drugs hydroxychloroquine and chloroquine recommended by President Donald Trump for treating the novel coronavirus.
+The Centers for Disease Control and Prevention pulled guidance advising doctors on how to prescribe the anti-malarial drugs hydroxychloroquine and chloroquine, which have been recommended by President Donald Trump for treating the novel coronavirus.

-As Reuters reports, the CDC initially published information about the two drugs several days ago, providing anecdotal advice on how to dose patients with the medication.
+As Reuters reports, the CDC initially published information about the two drugs several days ago, providing anecdotal advice on how to dose patients with the medications.
 The dosing information was unattributed and didn’t link to any peer-reviewed studies.

-“Although optimal dosing and duration of hydroxychloroquine for treatment of COVID-19 are unknown, some U.S. clinicians have reported anecdotally” on ways to use the medication to treat the novel coronavirus, the site read.
+“Although optimal dosing and duration of hydroxychloroquine for treatment of COVID-19 are unknown, some U.S. clinicians have reported anecdotally,” on ways to use the medication to treat the novel coronavirus, the site read.

 But after a backlash from medical experts, the language — which one scientist called “unusual” — was removed from the site.

-But the dean of the Milken Institute School of Public Health and George Washington University, Dr. Lynn Goldman, said that the language on the site was not typical of information provided by the CDC.
+The dean of the Milken Institute School of Public Health and George Washington University, Dr. Lynn Goldman, said that the language on the site was not typical of information provided by the CDC.

 “Why would CDC be publishing anecdotes?”
 Goldman asked.
 “That doesn’t make sense.
 This is very unusual.”